Chennai–Hazrat Nizamuddin Duronto Express: Coaches

 The 12269 / 70 Chennai Central–Hazrat Nizamuddin Duronto Express presently has 1 AC 1st Class, 2 AC 2 tier, 4 AC 3 tier, 8 Sleeper class & 2 End on Generator Coaches.
 In addition, it also carries a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

+Coach positioning

+Coach Positioning for 12269 Duronto Express at MGR Chennai Central station is: